ahmedtanvir47/Product_Sales_Approach_Analysis/README.md

 #### 4. Items Sold
 The number of items sold closely mirrored the revenue trends across all methods, with **Email + Call** consistently yielding higher results.

-The successful completion of this project and certification demonstrate my ability to deliver actionable insights and data-driven recommendations.
+### Recommendation

+Based on the data, **Email + Call** is the most effective sales strategy, offering the highest median revenue despite being used for only 16% of customers.
+While it requires more effort, the return on investment makes it a valuable approach.

+### Conclusion

+This project demonstrates how a data-driven approach can help businesses optimize sales strategies and improve decision-making.
+The insights and recommendations provided are actionable steps for Pens and Printers to enhance their sales performance and customer engagement.

-### Dive into the project [Here](https://www.datacamp.com/datalab/w/5d2c407f-92c7-42e7-9f37-dd0a9b6f6df0/)
+#### Dive into the project [Here](https://www.datacamp.com/datalab/w/5d2c407f-92c7-42e7-9f37-dd0a9b6f6df0/)
-### View the presentation slides for the executive team [Here](https://github.com/ahmedtanvir47/Product_Sales_Approach_Analysis/blob/main/Practical%20Exam%20Presentation.pdf)
+#### View the presentation slides for the executive team [Here](https://github.com/ahmedtanvir47/Product_Sales_Approach_Analysis/blob/main/Practical%20Exam%20Presentation.pdf)